 And this announces a bleak and dreary future, marred by the complete ignorance of an important faction among the population.
 The reality is tragic enough as it is since most Mauritians, regardless of their age group, are oblivious to the schemes and machinations of the ruling party, or too meek to act upon them and thus let them slide.
 With the youth condemned to a protracted indifference, we’re going to have a hard time explaining to our children why democracy in Mauritius is eerily redolent of medieval monarchy.

 But this isn’t the moral failing of the youth per se, it’s a direct consequence of a popular agenda; an agenda prized among those intent on conserving what little power they have to increase it beyond recognition.
 It’s a consequence of an education that’s decided by people in politics and not by the experts in the domain.
 It’s a consequence of an upbringing that fails to include initiation to ideas, philosophical standpoints and an appreciation for the struggle of humankind.
-It’s the bane of our society; a society that’s simultaneously indignant and hamstrung by their own languor.
+It’s the bane of our society; a society that’s simultaneously indignant at and hamstrung by their own languor.

 What can we do to change that, to remedy this chaotic situation?
 If young Mauritians continue to ignore this urgency for political activism, there’s never going to be a change in the current dynastic political reign of this country and this will entail years and years of quasi monarchy, with established oligarchs filling their pockets and the vast majority of Mauritians reduced to near serfdom, scraping the bottom of the barrel for an exiguous livelihood.